Usama-Laeeq/Usama-Laeeq/README.md

 - 👋 Hi, I’m @Usama-Laeeq
-- 👀 I’m an application developer and have 3 years of expertise in Flutter, Python and Node.js,
+- 👀 I’m an application developer and have 3 years of expertise in Flutter,
-- 🌱 Currently learning Blockchain Development
+- 🌱 Have successfully developed more than 10 apps.
 - 💞️ I’m looking to work on interesting and challenging projects.
 - 📫 How to reach me
 mail: usamlaeeq@gmail.com